 This clever, interactive map of nerves in the human body gives medical names to the main nerves.

-B12 and your blood system
+Vitamin B12 and your blood system

-B12 and red blood cells ~ Without enough vitamin B12, your body has a problem making new red blood cells.
+Malabsorption ~ Without enough vitamin B12, your body has a problem making new red blood cells.
 Instead of your blood cells maturing and dividing, they enlarge but don’t divide.
 How can this happen?
 Read More.

 Numbness ~ Many people find my site by searching “numb” or “numbness.”
 Some search with the specific question, “Can you get rid of numb feet?”
 I answer that with three things I know about numbness.
 You may be surprised to learn that numbness is likely to result from low B12 levels affecting your blood.
 Read More.

-Other Specific Symptoms of Low B12
+Other Low Vitamin B12 Health Issues

 Allergies and B12 ~ Reflecting on the beginning of my allergies, I can see they were linked to stress.
 While my grandfather was sure I’d grow out of my allergies by the time I got married, in fact my allergies didn’t subside and finally end until I experimented with foods and vitamins.
 Read More.